Create a Yates account today!

 Ticks are small parasitic animals which feed on the blood of animals and humans.
 In New Zealand, there are approximately nine native tick species, none of which feed on humans.
 However, the Cattle Tick (Haemaphysalis longicornis) - an introduced species to New Zealand - is known for feeding on humans.

-Ticks can have severe consequences to human and animal health.
 To protect ourselves, children and pets, it’s important to control, prevent and monitor for ticks in the garden and in the home.

 There are two different types of ticks: soft ticks from the family Argasidae and hard ticks from the family Ixodidae.
-As the Cattle Tick (Haemaphysalis longicornis) is a hard tick and the main tick species of concern in New Zealand, only hard ticks will be further described.
+As the Cattle Tick (Haemaphysalis longicornis) is a hard tick and the only tick species of concern in New Zealand, only hard ticks will be further described.

 Depending on the age and species, ticks vary in size from less than 1mm and up to 5mm in length.
 Ticks come in a variety of colours, mostly in shades of browns, reds and yellow.
 After becoming engorged on blood, the rear section can change colour to white, grey or green-grey.